carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 - Derive topography data from elevation data

 #### Keypoints:
-- sf is prefereable for data analysis; it is easier to access the dataframe
+- sf is preferable for data analysis; it is easier to access the dataframe
 - Projecting your data in utm is necessary for many of the geometric operations you perform (e.g. making trial grids and splitting plots into subplot data)
 - Compare different data formats, such as gpkg, shp(cpg,dbf,prj,sbn,sbx),geojson,tif